guywilson/pfm/doc/pfm.1.md

 **add-recurring-charge, arc [parameters]**

+Add a new recurring charge to the currently selected account

 - c:[category code] - The category code of the charge
 - p:[payee code] - The payee code of the charge
 - start:[date] - The start date for the charge (defaults to today)